 Problems with quality ratings

-Fannie and Freddie have tried to standardize the quality ratings by providing specific definitions for quality and making them absolute (as opposed to relative).
+Fannie Mae and Freddie Mac have tried to standardize the quality ratings by providing specific definitions for quality and making them absolute (as opposed to relative).
 However, there are houses that simply defy categorization.

 The point of this example?
 Be familiar with the quality rating definitions and have supportable and defensible reasons why you chose the rating you did.
 As an appraiser, being able to defend your choices is an essential skill, and understanding residential construction is important in applying these UAD quality ratings.